 The castle is famous locally for the intricate and well preserved paintings found on the ceiling of the Chamber of the Muses and the castle’s resident ghost, the “Green Lady” whose tragic tale is described by head tour guide Ron Mairn, here

-A further 5 miles towards Aberdeen and you’ll find Drum Castle which dates back to the 1300s and features one of the oldest tower houses in Scotland.
+Just 5 miles away, towards Aberdeen, you’ll find Drum Castle which dates back to the 1300s and features one of the oldest tower houses in Scotland.
 The castle is managed by the National Trust for Scotland and features a historic rose garden and for the children there is one of the best adventure play parks around.
 There are of course caches nearby including one from the Explore Royal Deeside Geotour.

 Image courtesy of National Trust for Scotland

-15 minutes north of the Deeside Activity Park, you’ll find Aberdeenshire’s own fairy-tale castle, Cragievar.
-Again ran by the National Trust, this castle dates back to the 1600s and the Forbes family.
+40 minutes north-west of Crathes Castle, you’ll find Aberdeenshire’s own fairy-tale castle, Cragievar.
+Again run by the National Trust, this castle dates back to the 1600s and the Forbes family.
 With its turrets, gargoyles and high corbelling, this pink harled castle is reputed to have been the inspiration for Walt Disney’s castle.
 The are many caches within the beautiful grounds on the Cragievar Castle Trail.